-Written by Joon Sang Baek, Director of DESIS Lab at Yonsei University
+Written by Joon Sang Baek, Yonsei University DESIS Lab, Yonsei University, South Korea

 In this year’s Social Design Forum organized by the Seoul Metropolitan Municipality, people from the public, private, and civil sectors as well as academics gathered to discuss the principles, methods, and cases of assessing the impact of design for social innovations (DfSI).
 The forum organisers looked for design projects that demonstrate their impacts as well as their outputs and outcomes, but it was not easy to find one.
 Most design projects that they came across, no matter how successful they were, only went as far as assessing the outputs or outcomes, and few analysed their social impact.
 This is not strange considering that assessing social impact involves a highly laborious process and is more often than not included in the design brief.